wichmann-lab/python-psignifit/docs/basic-usage.md

 ## Getting results from the fit

 The `result` is a python object with all information obtained from fitting your data.
-Perhaps of primary interest are the fitted parameters and the confidence intervals:
+Of primary interest are the fitted parameters and the confidence intervals

 ```{code-cell} ipython3
 ---